GoogleCloudPlatform/community/tutorials/ghost-on-app-engine-part-1-deploying.md

 tags: App Engine, Ghost, Node.js
 date_published: 05/26/2016
 ---
 This tutorial explains how to deploy and scale a [Ghost blog][ghost] on [Google App Engine Flexible Environment][flex].

 Ghost is a simple blogging platform that can be self hosted.
 It's built with Node.js, and can be customized or transformed into a bigger site.
 It serves as a template for a larger application.

 Google App Engine makes it easy to run web applications that must scale to meet worldwide demand.
 It lets you focus on your code without having to worry about operations, load balancing, servers, or scaling to satisfy incoming traffic.

-App Engine can take a Ghost web application and scale it to handle your growing global demand, while giving you all the benefits of Google Cloud Platform, including Cloud SQL, Cloud Source Repositories, Stackdriver Logging, Monitoring, Error Reporting, Trace, and Debugging, and more.
+App Engine can take a Ghost web application and scale it to handle your growing global demand, while giving you all the benefits of Google Cloud Platform, including Cloud SQL, Cloud Source Repositories, Stackdriver Debugger, Error Reporting, Logging, Monitoring, Trace, and more.

 ## Objectives

 * Create a Cloud SQL instance, a database, and a user.
 * Download Ghost.
+* Run Ghost locally.
 * Configure Ghost for App Engine.
 * Deploy Ghost to App Engine.